 The Options item in the Tools menu opens a dialog box that enables you to control many settings for Google Earth.
 With the five tabs that are available, you can control the units that are used to display latitude and longitude, and elevation, the vertical exaggeration of the terrain layer, fonts, tour settings, and many other parameters.
 On the Macintosh, the Options item is in the Google Earth menu.

-Earth for Chrome can be used to search for locations, view tours from the Voyager, load kml and kmz files, and measure distance.
+Google Earth for Web can be used to search for locations, view tours from the Voyager, load kml and kmz files, and measure distance.

-To import kml files in Earth for Chrome, the settings must first be edited to enable kml file import.
+To import kml files in Google Earth for Web, the settings must first be edited to enable kml file import.

 Earth Engine is available as a development interface for viewing and running analyses on remotely sensed imagery.
 The Explorer can be used to view datasets that are available to the public.
 After signing in to a google account, users can also import data, run simple analyses, and export the results.
 The Engine Code Editor requires signing in to a google account and also registering for Earth Engine access by providing information about institutional affiliation, etc. Logging in to the Engine Code Editor allows the user to write their own codes to customize image and vector processing tasks.